 - Chiropractic students at NWHSU can add a specialization through a Sports Emphasis.

-- Acupuncture students who complete the Master of Acupuncture program can continue on and complete the Doctor of Chinese Medicine program.
+- Acupuncture students who complete the Master of Acupuncture program can continue on and complete the Doctor of Acupuncture program.

 Get an edge with an education that prepares you for integrative healthcare